keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 augmenters += [cut_mix_or_mix_up]
 ```

-Applying it to your training pipeline is easy:
+Now let's apply our final augmenter to the training data:

 ```python